interjs/inter/README.md

 # Interjs
-Inter is a Javascript library designed to build interactive intrfaces, it helps you create an intuitive, maintainable  and perfomant code base.
+Inter is a Javascript library designed to build interactive front-end applications.
+It's: simple, intuitive and powerfull.

+get Started from it's official tutorial at http://interjs.epizy.com/v1/tutorial